This article will describe concepts such as Anti-defection, Role of Speaker and the 10th Schedule.

 - The SC has interpreted different provisions of the law.

 - The phrase ‘Voluntarily gives up his membership’ has a wider suggestion than resignation.

 - The law says that a member can be disqualified if he ‘voluntarily gives up his membership’.
 However, the SC has interpreted that without a formal resignation by the member, the giving up of membership can be inferred by his conduct.

 - In other judgments, members who have publicly expressed opposition to their party or support for another party were considered as having resigned.
-Recently, the Chairman of the Upper House of Parliament disqualified two Janata Dal leaders from the house based on the allegation that indulging in anti-party politics, they had “voluntarily” given up their membership of the party (which is not synonymous to resignation as per the SC orders).
+Recently, the Chairman of the Upper House of Parliament disqualified two Janata Dal leaders from the house based on the allegation that was indulging in anti-party politics, and they had “voluntarily” given up their membership of the party (which is not synonymous to resignation as per the SC orders).

 Does the anti-defection law affect legislators’ ability to make decisions?

 - The anti-defection law aims to maintain a stable government by ensuring that the legislators do not switch sides.
 However, this law also limits a legislator from voting according to his conscience, judgement and electorate’s interests.

 - This kind of a situation hinders the oversight functions of the legislature over the government, by making sure that members vote based on the decisions taken by the party leadership, and not based on what their constituents would like them to vote for.

 - Political parties issue directions to MPs on how to vote on most issues, irrespective of the nature of the issue.